-In addition to the 230v sockets and 12v sockets present on the binnacle at the front of the caravan, some models have a USB power socket on the front binnacle or on the side of the radio housing.
+In addition to the 230v sockets and 12v sockets present on the binnacle at the front of the caravan, all models have a USB power socket on the front binnacle or mounted on furniture.
 This can be used with a variety of devices such as mobile phones, media players etc, as a power supply for continued running of the device or charging of the internal battery of that device.
 The socket provides a 5v output in line with the usual USB specification and is powered by the leisure battery and/or charger.
 The connecting lead between socket and device is not provided, as the format of this lead is device specific.